Send email for updates

 • 148,941 adults in treatment after the introduction of the programme (10,012 in participating areas, 138,929 in non-participating areas)

+About two-thirds used opiates, just under 30% crack and just over 30% cannabis (drug use categories were not mutually exclusive).
 The outcome measures were: rate of treatment initiation; waiting time; treatment completion and re-presentation; substance use; injecting; housing status; fatal overdose; and acquisitive crime.
 At issue was whether these indicators improved more in payment-by-results areas after these schemes started than over the same period in comparison areas.
 If they did, it would be consistent with payment by results having the intended beneficial effects on patients and communities.

 After payment by results was introduced, clients in participating areas were less likely to be injecting whilst in treatment, and more likely to report abstinence from illicit substances and alcohol.
 At the latest within-treatment assessment, the proportion who reported no use of illicit substances or alcohol increased in participating areas (22% to 27%) and decreased (23% to 22%) in non-participating areas.